Titipon5013/webstore/README.md

 # CJ Streetwear Webstore

-This is the CJ Streetwear Webstore project built with React and Bootstrap.
+This is the CJ Streetwear Webstore project built with plain HTML, CSS, and JavaScript.

 ## Installation